Disability Access Rights was founded through firsthand experience navigating the complexities, frustrations, and challenges of the education system.

 These experiences reinforced an important reality: families should not have to rely on trial and error to understand how to advocate effectively for their child.

-Disability Access Rights exists to share that knowledge—so that other families are better informed from the outset, equipped with the tools to ask the right questions, interpret data, and ensure that educational decisions are appropriate, measurable, and aligned with each student’s rights.
+Disability Access Rights exists to share knowledge—so that families are better informed from the outset, equipped with the tools to ask the right questions, interpret data, and ensure that educational decisions are appropriate, measurable, and aligned with each student’s rights.